-This course is a study of Paul's epistles (excluding the Pastoral Epistles; see NT3344).
-Important Pauline themes are examined, including Paul's Christology, soteriology, pneumatology, eschatology, and ethics.
-Emphasis is placed on the application of Paul's theology to the ancient church and the current church.
+This course is a study of Paul's epistles from a biblical theological perspective.
+Important themes are highlighted from the study of each individual epistle and then an overall Pauline theology is articulated.
+Important themes receiving attention include Paul's Christology, soteriology, pneumatology, eschatology, and ethics.
+Emphasis is placed on the application of Paul's theology to the early church as well as to the contemporary church.
+Prerequisite: BI2350 Hermeneutics I.